What is Data Annotation in 2023? How is it useful and its types.

 Text Annotation

-Text-based data is widely used in businesses for gaining unique insights and information.
+Text-based data is widely used in businesses to gain unique insights and information.
 Text data is rich in semantics, with nuances like sarcasm, humor, and abstract elements that machines struggle to comprehend precisely.
 Text annotation involves several refined stages:

 1. Semantic Annotation: This includes tagging and identifying keyphrases to make objects, products, and services more relevant.
 Chatbots, for example, use this approach to mimic human conversations.